Does your middle schooler complain that writing is too stressful? Too boring? Too hard?

 The treasure hunt writing activity for middle school exercise

-What you need: walking shoes, a journal, a pencil, and a positive attitude!
+What you need: walking shoes,

 Step 1: Go for a walk or hike outside.

 Go for a walk or hike outside.
 Find some “treasure.”
 By treasure, I mean anything you find on your walk that you feel has value.
 Take your treasure home with you.

 Examples of treasure: colorful leaves, beach glass, pretty rocks, flowers, arrowheads, pinecones, etc. The possibilities are endless!